 You really don’t need a bowl for this and everything is done on the countertop.
 It’s pretty quick and if you’re a food dork like us, it’s fun, too.

-Step three, Use a pastry scraper to scrape the pressed butter and flour up then place it on top of the pile.
+- Step three, Use a pastry scraper to scrape the pressed butter and flour up then place it on top of the pile.
 Continue to to press and scrape until the mound has more flakes of butter than loose flour.
 This takes about 2 minutes.
-In case you don’t have one, here’s a link to a pastry scraper similar to what we have in our kitchen on Amazon.

 (Just in case you were curious, this technique is called frisage.
 It’s often used when making pastry dough, tart dough and even cookies).